cameri/nostream/.changeset/unreleased-since-v2.1.0.md

 - NIP-11 served only on root path instead of relay path (#399)
 - Dockerfile: run database migrations in CMD (#422)
 - Added expired_at filter to message pipeline (#403)
+- Removed unsafe-inline and implemented script nonces for CSP hardening (#394)
 - Axios upgraded to fix CVE-2025-62718 (#466)

 **Refactors & Chores**